eireann07/teachers-aide-mock-startup/README.md

 # Teacher's Aide Mock Start-up landing page

-*Landing page for a mock start-up, styled with Bootstrap.
+*Responsive landing page for a mock start-up, styled with Bootstrap.
 Deployed [here](https://eireann07.github.io/teachers-aide-mock-startup/) with Github pages.
 Uses original graphics.
 Wireframed with Balsamiq.*

 **What I enjoyed while building this app:** The design!
 I spend so much time styling the page, making sure images were correctly places in order to be effective, and creating images to make sure the page felt authentic.